 Lighter Basic Calisthenic Movements

-Use full range of motion and avoid cheating with an arched back or a hunched position.
-Let your pectoralis, shoulders and triceps do the job.
-A wider position will target more your pecs and shoulder, while a closer hand position, like in a diamond pushups, will put more stress on your triceps.
+Use a full range of motion and avoid cheating with an arched back or a hunched position.
+Let your pectoralis, shoulders, and triceps do the job.
+A wider position will target more your pecs and shoulder, while a closer hand position, like in a diamond pushup, will put more stress on your triceps.

 You should position your hands a bit wider than your shoulders.
 However, a wider position will place more emphasis on your lats, a closer position on your biceps.